curvedinf/dir-assistant/README.md

 This project runs local LLMs via the fantastic [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) package and runs API LLMS using the also fantastic [LiteLLM](https://github.com/BerriAI/litellm) package.

-Dir-assistant has local platform support for CPU (OpenBLAS), Cuda, ROCm, Metal, OpenCL, Vulkan, Kompute, and SYCL.
+Dir-assistant has local platform support for CPU (OpenBLAS), Cuda, ROCm, Metal, Vulkan, and SYCL.

 Dir-assistant has API support for all major LLM APIs.
 More info in the [LiteLLM Docs](https://docs.litellm.ai/docs/providers).